 - Savings: Strategically managed facilities are efficient.
 For instance, implementing a flexible floor plan or automatic lights saves energy.
 Rolling out integrated technologies to automate check-in, security, package delivery, and meeting room booking saves time.
 Rightsizing space and office supplies in an increasingly hybrid environment saves money.

 Learn how to optimize your workplace strategy with employees in mind:

 - Accommodate a new way of working: The pandemic has transformed the way employees work.
 We’ve learned that employees can work from their living rooms; many of us can shift our 9-to-5 schedules to accommodate our personal plans; and the lines between home and work are a bit blurrier than we thought.
 As more folks go back on-site, it’s important to keep all of this in mind.
 That means giving employees flexibility with their schedules, providing hybrid work options, and offering agile working spaces to help them do their jobs in ways that work for them.

-- Work with your people – Don’t just make assumptions about what your employees want, though.
+- Create an employee-centric plan: Don’t just make assumptions about what your employees want, though.
 Be sure your workplace management practices are directly informed by your people.
 Circulate surveys to gauge employees’ preferred ways of working.
 Host round table events and brainstorming sessions to ensure employee voices are heard.
 You can even consider selecting a group of interested employees to help develop a workplace management plan collaboratively.

-Your employees are your greatest assets.
+Your employees are your company’s greatest assets.
 Make sure your workplace management practices keep them happy, motivated, and productive.
-It starts with understanding what they need, and setting up the right workspaces and policies.
+It starts with understanding what they need and setting up the right workspaces and policies.
 Better yet, streamline these functions to make everything sync up.
-These steps are critical to creating an ideal future of work.
+Creating an ideal future of work is really that simple.